AkhilDeo/AkhilDeo/README.md

 - 👋 Hi, I’m @AkhilDeo
-- 👀 I’m interested in software engineering and investing
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning about data structures and algorithms
+- 🌱 I’m currently learning about advanced algorithms, computer graphics, and computer systems.
-- 💻 I'm currently working as: A web developer for [HopHacks](https://github.com/HopHacks) (Johns Hopkins University Annual Hackathon) and as an independent researcher focused on turning an iPhone into the input device for a simulation of a 7DOF Da Vinci Surgical Robot
+- 💻 I'm a web developer for [HopHacks](https://hophacks.com/) (Johns Hopkins University Annual Hackathon) and as a software engineering intern for [uCredit JHU](https://ucredit.me/).
+- 🔬 I'm conducting research in medical robotics.
+Specifically, I am focusing on turning an iPhone into the input device for a simulation of a 7 degree of freedom Da Vinci Surgical Robotics System.
 - 📫 How to reach me: adeo1@jhu.edu

 <!---